ritza-co/leanpub-guide/03-book-cover-publish.md

 ![**Image: 7** *Upload Book Cover Page*](https://i.ritzastatic.com/leanpub-guide/03-book-cover-publish/03-07-cover-upload-page.png)

 Scroll down to below the current default cover page and click on the "Choose File" button.
-From the file browser pop up, navigate to the cover that you downloaded from Canva, select it and click "Open".
+From the file browser pop up, navigate to the cover that you downloaded from Canva, select it, and click "Open".
 Now click on the "Update Book Cover" button and your cover will start uploading.

 ![**Image: 8** *Upload Book Cover*](https://i.ritzastatic.com/leanpub-guide/03-book-cover-publish/03-08-uplaod-cover.png)